petercoles/Betfair-Exchange/readme.md

 . logout(<YOUR_APP_KEY>, <YOUR_SESSION_TOKEN>);
 . keepAlive(<YOUR_APP_KEY>, <YOUR_SESSION_TOKEN>);
 ```
 The Keep alive method extends your Betfair session.
-Betfair sessions for the UK exchange are currently 4 hours long, so usually just logging is good enough.
+Betfair sessions for the UK exchange are currently 4 hours long, so usually just logging in is good enough.

 Betting information can be obtained from the betting subsystem.
 Currently only the following methods are supported (which is of very limited practical use), but more are coming
 ```